theodorosmalezidis/Affordable_Housing_Production/Section 2 - Housing Units Analysis/README.md

 ![Rental and Homeownership Units Distribution Across Boroughs](/Section%202%20-%20Housing%20Units%20Analysis/images/rental_and_%20homeownership_units_distribution_across_boroughs.png)

+*Bar chart of Rental and Homeownership Units Distribution Across Boroughs.
+This visualization was created with ChatGPT after importing my SQL query results*

 The Bronx has the highest number of both rental units (88,506) and homeownership units (22,337), reflecting its significant housing stock.
 Brooklyn follows with a high count of rental units (74,764) but fewer homeownership units (8,781).
 Manhattan also shows a strong presence in rental units (61,346) and a notable number of homeownership units (14,338).
 Queens has a moderate distribution of both rental (34,493) and homeownership units (11,378).
 Staten Island, by contrast, has the fewest units in both categories, highlighting its smaller scale of housing projects.